 The lower back is an area that's commonly ignored in strength training, despite the fact that it can be a painful area for many people.
 Strengthening exercises, as well as stretching, can help prevent injury and pain in the lower back.
-It is important to focus on the lower back muscles as well as those in areas that support the lower back.
+It's key to focus on the lower back muscles as well as those in areas that support the lower back.
 These include the stomach, hip flexors, and hamstrings (back of the thigh).

-It is always recommended to seek the advice of a health care provider before beginning any physical activity program, including back-strengthening and stretching exercises.
-If you have a condition that could be affected by physical activity, it is especially important to speak with your health care provider in advance.
+It's always recommended to seek the advice of a health care provider before beginning any physical activity program, including back-strengthening and stretching exercises.
+If you have a condition that could be affected by physical activity, it's especially critical to speak with your health care provider in advance.

 Here are a few lower-back exercises to start with: